tamasmajer/redis-collections/README.md

 ]
 ```

-There is a mock implementation to the collections so you can [check](examples/better-example-mock.js) the contents of the database at any time.
-In this example the mock database looks like this: ([Online version](https://runkit.com/tamasmajer/redis-collections--better-example-mock))
+There is a mock implementation for the collections so you can [test](examples/better-example-mock.js) the contents of the database any time.
+The example above created this database: ([Online version](https://runkit.com/tamasmajer/redis-collections--better-example-mock))
 ```javascript
 {
     "users": [